hbctraining/Shell-for-bioinformatics/lessons/07_permissions_and_environment_variables.md

 $ which ls
 ```

 What path was returned to you?
-Does it match with any of the paths stored in `$PATH`?
+Does it match with any of the paths stored in `${PATH}`?

 Try it on a few of the basic commands we have learned so far: